 Disability Rights Education and Defense Fund (DREDF)

-Since the ADA’s passage, Ms. Golden has continued to play a key role in policy development on a federal level in the areas of transportation and architectural barriers.
-She was appointed by the President to the U.S. Architectural and Transportation Barriers Compliance Board (also known as the Access Board) in 1996, and served on the Access Board through 2005 as a very strong and effective advocate for the interests of people with disabilities.
+Since the ADA's passage, Ms. Golden has continued to play a key role in policy development on a federal level in the areas of transportation and architectural barriers.
+She was appointed by the President to the U.S. Architectural and Transportation Barriers Compliance Board (also known as the Access Board) in 1996 and has served on the Access Board since that time as a very strong and effective advocate for the interests of people with disabilities.
 She has also played a key role as a national transportation advocate, and has led the struggle for many of the policy victories during and since the ADA to provide better public transportation for people with disabilities.

 Ms. Golden attended Brandeis University, from which she graduated Magna Cum Laude and Phi Beta Kappa.
 Soon thereafter she acquired a disability and became deeply involved in the disability rights movement.

 She served for nine years as Director of Access California, a resource center on architectural accessibility for people with disabilities, and also as Co-Coordinator of the Disabled International Support Effort, which provided material aid and technical assistance to disability organizations in developing countries.
-Her involvement in international disability rights has continued since the ADA’s passage.
-She has been called upon to share her knowledge with audiences in South Africa, Germany, Austria, New Zealand, Australia, Switzerland, Spain, Costa Rica, the European Union, and at the United Nations Fourth World Conference on Women in Beijing, China.
+Her involvement in international disability rights has continued since the ADA's passage; she has been called upon to share her knowledge with audiences in South Africa, Germany, Austria, New Zealand, Australia, Switzerland, and at the United Nations Fourth World Conference on Women in Beijing, China.

 Ms. Golden has authored many articles and received a number of awards for her efforts on behalf of the integration of people with disabilities into all aspects of society.